zackees/virtual-fs/README.md

 # virtual-fs

 ![image](https://github.com/user-attachments/assets/0f9d5dbc-e0e5-4086-9c7a-fc8e08f57943)

 Powerful Virtual File abstraction api.
 Connects to any backend supported by Rclone.
 Drop in replacement for pathlib.Path.
 Works with both local and remote files.
 If you have an `rclone.conf` file in a default path then this api will allow you access to paths like `remote:Bucket/path/file.txt`.

+Please note that main api does not use `FUSE`, so you can run this api in a docker container.

 ## ENVS